SUSTAINABLE BUILDINGS

 Applicability

-• Yes – third party DEI expert engaged
+• Third-party DEI expert engaged = 2 points

 Requirements